rajatm17/X-Press-Publishing/README.md

 ## Implementation Details

-To complete this project, I need to create the database tables and API routes specified below.
-In addition to these specs, we have provided high-level steps for additional guidance in tying together all of your new skills in this project, linked at the end of this article.
-Feel free to not use these steps if you'd like an extra challenge.
-As you work through the project, be sure to use `npm` to install the necessary packages such as `express`.
+To complete this project, I need to create the database tables and API routes specified below.Be sure to use `npm` to install the necessary packages such as `express`.

 To test this functionality you can run the testing suite and interact with the API via the provided front-end.
 If you want more data to interact with in the front-end, you can run the **seed.js** file to add data to your database.